btcjon/openai-google-docs/README.md

 Be sure to sign up and generate secret API key from openai.com

-Download the txt file and unzip
+Tap the "code" button on this page to download the zip file and unzip to reveal the txt file

 Open in text editor

-copy All
+copy All text

 Open a new google doc